 - The pace of life here is more hectic and pressured than in other famous restaurant cities, creating a vast population with "no time to cook."

 Reservations are always a good idea in New York, and a necessity for popular restaurants.
 Call far ahead for any special meal you don’t want to miss.
 Most top places start taking reservations 30 days in advance.
-If you’re booking a holiday dinner, call even earlier, or head to OpenTable.com, a reservations site that handles more than 200 NYC restaurants, as soon as you decide on the date of your dinner.
+If you’re booking a holiday dinner, call even earlier, or head to OpenTable.com or Resy.com, reservations sites that handles the majority of NYC restaurants, as soon as you decide on the date of your dinner.

 But what if they don’t take reservations?
 Lots of restaurants, especially at the affordable end of the price continuum, don’t take reservations at all.
 One of the ways they keep prices down is by packing people in as quickly as possible.
 Thus, the best cheap and midprice restaurants often have a wait.
 Again, your best bet is to go early.
 Often you can get in more quickly on a weeknight.
 Or just go, knowing that you’re going to have to wait if you head to a popular spot; hunker down with a cocktail at the bar and enjoy the festivities around you.